pupilfirst/wd201-scripts/testing/husky-precommit-hook/README.md

 > Action: Highlight the test result showing up in the terminal.

+In this lesson, we will learn to run the tools like ESLint and prettier as pre commit hooks.
+In software development, it is a usual for a project to have a set of rules or conventions.
+It can be a rule on how the files should be formatted or prevent a bad coding pattern.

-Next, we will add automatic code linting checks.
-We do that with the help of a package called `lint-staged`.
+We already have pre-commit hook set up with the help of husky.
+We will now use a package called `lint-staged` to run ESLint and Prettier in the pre-commit hook.

 > Action: Open https://www.npmjs.com/package/lint-staged in browser.